-How to Install Line Post Brackets on Wood Posts
+How to Install Line Post Insulators ("brackets") on Wood Posts

 Once your end posts are drilled and hardware is installed, it’s time to move down the fence line.

-In Episode 6 of the Cameo™ Fence Skill Builder Series, Clayton demonstrates how to install line post brackets on wood posts quickly, cleanly, and consistently.
+In Episode 6 of the Cameo™ Fence Skill Builder Series, Clayton demonstrates how to install Line Post Insulators on wood posts - PRO-TIP: they can be used on wood, steel, or iPosts.

 This is one of the fastest steps in the installation process — when done correctly.